DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-In regard to claim 1, Tanaka et al. teaches a sports sock comprising: a sock main body (sock in figures 2 images: a, b and c); and an anti-slip portion disposed on an exterior side of the sock main body (paragraphs 0033-0035 of English translation), wherein the anti-slip portion comprises an anisotropic first anti-slip portion disposed on an exterior side of a region covering a thenar, a hypothenar, and a portion therebetween on a sole of a forefoot of the sock main body (see region of sock covering the ball of the foot in figure 2b), and the first anti-slip portion comprises: a plurality of first inner anti-slip portions arranged in a radial fan-shaped manner (see annotated figure below), a longitudinal direction of each of the first inner anti-slip portions extending inward from a starting point in a region covering a second metatarsal bone, a third metatarsal bone, and a fourth metatarsal bone (see annotated figure below); and a plurality of first outer anti-slip portions arranged in a radial fan-shaped manner (see annotated figure below), a longitudinal direction of each of the first outer anti-slip portions extending outward from the starting point (see annotated figure below).
+In regard to claim 1, Tanaka et al. teaches a sports sock comprising: a sock main body (sock in figures 2 images: a, b and c); and an anti-slip portion disposed on an exterior side of the sock main body (paragraphs 0033-0035 of English translation), wherein the anti-slip portion comprises an anisotropic first anti-slip portion disposed on an exterior side of a region of the main body corresponding to a thenar, a hypothenar, and a portion therebetween on a sole of a forefoot when the sock main body is worn (anti-slip portion of figure 2c is capable of being placed such that it corresponding to a thenar, a hypothenar, and a portion therebetween on a sole of a forefoot), and the first anti-slip portion comprises: a plurality of first inner anti-slip portions arranged in a radial fan-shaped manner, each first inner anti-slip portion being disposed on the exterior side of the sock main body and having a first end located at a common starting point on the sock main body such that the plurality of first inner anti-slip portions originate radially from the common staring point (see annotated figure 2c below), a longitudinal direction of each of the first inner anti-slip portions extending inward toward an inner side of the sock from the common starting point being located in a region of the sock main body corresponding to a second metatarsal bone, a third metatarsal bone, and a fourth metatarsal bone of a foot when the sock is worn (see annotated figure 2 c below, can be worn on the user’s second, third and fourth metatarsal bone as desired); and a plurality of first outer anti-slip portions arranged in a radial fan-shaped manner (see annotated figure 2c below), each first outer anti-slip portion being disposed on the exterior side of the sock main body and having a portions originate at the common starting point such that the plurality of first outer anti-slip portions originate radially from the common starting point (see annotated figure 2c below), a longitudinal direction of each of the first outer anti-slip portions extending outward toward an outer side of the sock from the common starting point (see annotated figure 2c below).

 PNG